AlexandreFournel/modbat/bin/WEKA/README.md

 ### Print Every 2 Files If They Have More Than x% of Similarities
-It is possible to print a list of 2 files which have more than X percentage of similarities.
+It is possible to print a 2-files-list which have more than X percentage of similarities.

 This file use a python program which returns a list of 6 value.
 For 2 different files, for a certain ngram, the elements of this list are equals to the percentage of similarities between :
    - file1.warning and file2.warning